microtrain/bootcamp/06-CSS/02-SASS.md

 ### Clearfix

 I have always viewed ```.clearfix``` as a containment element for any number of floats.
-Meaning if you apply clearfix to a parent element any child element, that is has a float property, cannot escape the parent element.  ```.clearfix``` is a common hack used by front end developers to solve the problem of using floats in a way they were never indtended to be used<sup>2</sup>.
+Meaning if you apply clearfix to a parent element any child element, that is has a float property, cannot escape the parent element.  ```.clearfix``` is a common hack used by front end developers to solve the problem of using floats in a way they were never intended to be used<sup>2</sup>.

 * [CodePan](https://codepen.io/jasonsnider/pen/QmJqbb) Floating grid without a clearfix
 * [CodePan](https://codepen.io/jasonsnider/pen/vRQeKv) Floating grid with clearfix